skuzzle/guice-jsf/README.md

                 final FacesContext facesContext = FacesContext.getCurrentInstance();
                 final UIViewRoot viewRoot = facesContext.getViewRoot();

+                // fallback if no view is active.
+Consider to throw an exception
+                // (you might also want to check whether there actually is a FacesContext
-                // fallback if no view is active if (viewRoot == null) {
+                // available to prevent injecting your beans outside a valid view scope) if (viewRoot == null) {
                     return unscoped.get();
                 }